-170.315(b)(3) Electronic prescribing Over a 90-day period: 1) Number of prescriptions created 2) Number of prescriptions changed 3) Number of prescriptions canceled 4) Number of prescriptions renewed Primary Care Provider Clinics This criterion requires the ability of a certified Health IT module to perform prescription-related electronic transactions (eRx) using required standards.
+§170.315(b)(3) Electronic prescribing Over a 90-day period: 1) Number of prescriptions created 2) Number of prescriptions changed 3) Number of prescriptions canceled 4) Number of prescriptions renewed Primary Care Provider Clinics This criterion requires the ability of a certified Health IT module to perform prescription-related electronic transactions (eRx) using required standards.
+This functionality is provided by Dr First.
 However, it is not possible to demonstrate the correct standards were used because it is not feasible to obtain copies of eRx documents from "outside" companies or pharmacies who have no incentive to participate.
 Therefore, we intend to demonstrate the required certified capabilities are effective by demonstrating how often eRx transactions are performed by examining reports from our eRx partner.
 This will demonstrate that not only are the eRx transactions sent from the certified Health IT module, but that the transactions are successfully received by the eRx clearinghouse.
-Our expectation is there will be high utilization by providers with a high success rate.
-Relied Upon Software: DrFirst EPCS for schedules II-V controlled substances.
-170.315(b)(6) Data export Over a 90-day period: 1) Number of times a data export was performed, whether for a single patient, multiple patients, or for all patients Primary Care Provider Clinics This criterion requires the ability of a certified Health IT module to export a summary of a patient's record in CCDA format according to specified standards and vocabulary code sets.
-However, it is not possible to consistently and reliably demonstrate that all required standards and code sets were used because not all CCDAs created in a real-world setting contain all the necessary data elements.
-Therefore, we intend to demonstrate the certified capability is available and effective, regardless of the frequency it is used.
-Our expectation is there will be very low utilization by providers with a high success rate.
-Relied Upon Software: N/A 170.315(f)(1) Transmission to immunization registries Over 3 separate unique 10-day periods within a 90-day window: 1) Number (or percentage) of immunization records submitted to the immunization record Primary Care Provider Clinics This criterion requires the ability of a certified Health IT module to transmit immunization data to a registry using a specified format.
+Our expectation is there will be high utilization by providers with a high success rate. §170.315(f)(1) Transmission to immunization registries Over 3 separate unique 10-day periods within a 90-day window: 1) Number of immunization records submitted to the immunization record Primary Care Provider Clinics This criterion requires the ability of a certified Health IT module to transmit immunization data to a registry using a specified format.
 We intend to record the frequency that immunization data is submitted to registries by providers to demonstrate the certified capability is available and effective, regardless of the frequency it is used.
 Our expectation is there will be low utilization by providers with a high success rate.